 ENG381 English Literature to 1660 (3)

 An investigation of the development of literature begining with the Anglo-Saxon oral tradition.
-Students will read major works of Old English Verse such as Caedmon's Hymn and Beowulf, through the onset of Middle English Literature, the language of Chaucer's Canterbury Tales, and major writers of the 16th and 17th centuries ending with the English Restoration.
+Students will read major works of Old English Verse such as Caedmon's Hymn and Beowulf, and read through the onset of Middle English Literature, the language of Chaucer's Canterbury Tales, and major writers of the 16th and 17th centuries ending with the English Restoration.

 ENG383 English Romanticism (3)